 DNS tunneling is a serious threat that can allow attackers to bypass traditional security measures and exfiltrate sensitive data from an organization.
 While it can be challenging to detect and mitigate, there are several best practices that organizations can implement to improve their DNS security.
 By implementing DNS security tools, monitoring DNS traffic, using encryption, keeping DNS servers updated, and implementing a strong password policy, organizations can reduce their risk of falling victim to DNS tunneling attacks.

 In today’s digital age, cybersecurity is more important than ever.
-With cyber attacks becoming more sophisticated and frequent, it’s essential to have a solid security architecture and engineering foundation in place to protect your organization.
+With cyberattacks becoming more sophisticated and frequent, it’s essential to have a solid security architecture and engineering foundation in place to protect your organization.
+This blog will explore what security architecture and engineering are and how they work, as well as the importance of implementing them to keep your business secure.

 What is Security Architecture and Engineering?

 Security architecture and engineering involve the design, implementation, and maintenance of security systems within an organization’s IT infrastructure.
-It is the process of creating a secure computing environment by designing and implementing security controls and monitoring systems to prevent and detect cyber attacks.
+It is the process of creating a secure computing environment by designing and implementing security controls and monitoring systems to prevent and detect cyberattacks.

 The Role of Security Architecture and Engineering in Cybersecurity